Cyber-Duck/Front-end-build-system/README.md

 -

-**ES Lint:** runs ES Lint in all the files within the `src` folder defined in the config, the rules are saved in the `.eslintrc.json` file and can be adapted to the needs of the project.

-	$ gulp lint

--

 **Clean task:** removes the unused uncompressed scripts.js file, and the CSS sourcemaps created in the /css/maps/ folder.
 This task will trigger the production `style` task and `compress` task before running, to ensure the production ready assets are in place before removing the extra files.

 	$ gulp clean